 - When should I seek medical care for a sinus headache?

 - What is the treatment for a sinus headache?
 Do home remedies work?

 - What are the complications of a sinus headache?

 - What is the prognosis for a sinus headache?

 - Find a local Ear, Nose, & Throat Doctor in your town

 What are the symptoms of a sinus headache?

 Pain and pressure are the primary symptoms of a sinus headache, usually due to the increased inflammation and decreased drainage from the affected sinus cavity.
 The pain of a sinus headache is often described as an increasing pressure sensation overlying the sinus that is blocked.
 The part of the face in the area of the affected sinus can be tender to touch.
 The pain can increase with changing position of the head, or when first getting up out of bed, again because of increased pressure within the sinus cavities.

 - If an infection is present, there may be fever, chills, malaise (feeling poorly), or myalgias (achy muscles).

 - Greenish-yellow nasal drainage may occur.

-- There may be post-nasal drainage in which secretions drip down to the back of the throat.
-This can cause a cough, and affected individuals sometimes complain about coughing up yellow sputum.
-They are actually coughing up the drainage that has dripped down from the sinuses.
+- There may be postnasal drainage, in which secretions drip down to the back of the throat.
+This can cause a cough and patients sometimes complain about coughing up yellow sputum.
+However, they may actually be coughing up the drainage that has dripped down from the sinuses.